gixxi/proxmox-setup/3_vm_provissioning/README.md

 Depending on the intended role of the VM, certain services should be enabled or disabled:

+Either you log into the VM and do the following:

 ### Bastian/Gateway VM

 For VMs serving as bastian hosts or gateways, configure the following to disable the docker service: